Train Test Split: What It Means and How to Use It

 A goal of supervised learning is to build a model that performs well on new data, which train test split helps you simulate.
 With any model validation procedure it’s important to keep in mind the advantages and disadvantages.

-• Avoiding overly complex models that don’t generalize well to new data.
+• Avoidance of overly complex models that don’t generalize well to new data.

-• Eliminating data that could have been used for training a machine learning model (testing data isn’t used for training).
+• Loss of data that could have been used for training a machine learning model, since testing data isn’t used for training.

-• When hyperparameter tuning, knowledge of the test set can leak into the model.
-However, this can be partially solved by using a training, test, and validation set.
+• Risk of data leakage during hyperparameter tuning, where knowledge of the test set influences the model.
+This can be partially solved by using separate training, test, and validation sets.

 Explore Job Matches.